 Nothing quite holds the eyes on the screen as adhesively as a suspense movie.
 Like a real good book or a can of potato chips, once you start one you know you can’t stop.
 You just gotta watch a few more minutes and find out the answers lingering throughout the picture.
 Will the rattling mystery finally be solved?
 Will the murderer finally be revealed?
 Will the victim escaped his or her deadly attacker?
 Is our hero really insane or has he been deceived by those around them?
 We want the answers and continue watching hoping we can get some closure.
 A good suspense movie keeps you this engaged throughout.
-So if you’re looking for a movie to hold onto your attention, consider these 25 suspense movies on Netflix that are sure to have you on the edge of your seat.
+So if you’re looking for a movie to hold onto your attention, consider these 40 suspense movies, most of which are available on Netflix that are sure to have you on the edge of your seat.
 Just be sure to hold onto your seat as well.

 Jordan Peele’s Get Out is a brilliant mix Hitchcockian horror and Twilight Zone allegory for the modern age of race and culture.
 Chris (Daniel Kaluuya) is a black photographer that takes a trip to the family home of his white girlfriend and is met with a family trying to be too accepting of black people.
 But the longer he stays, the closer he comes to uncovering a maddeningly twisted scheme involving skin and brain.